Nischay2312/Spidey_Sense/README.md

 # Spidey_Sense

 An object detection system based on ultrasonic/sonar waves to detect nearby objects in real-time within a specified range and provide haptic feedback to the user with varying intensity depending upon the proximity of the objects.
-Initially intended to let the user know if something is behind them or is approaching them just like spider-sense, however upon further thinking this could be adapted for blind people.
+Initially intended to let the user know if something is behind them or is approaching them just like spider-sense, could be adapted for blind people.

 **Update Jan 9, 2022**
   -Added wifi support. (not completed fully. but works somewhat.)